Tranchillo/Directory-Explorer/README.md

 - Directories are indicated with a "/" at the end
 - If there are errors accessing specific directories, an error message will be shown in the report
 - The output file is always saved in UTF-8 format
+- The 'venv' directory is automatically skipped and marked as [Skipped] in the output
+- Virtual environment contents are excluded to optimize the output for LLM communications

 ### Limitations
 - Does not show file sizes